stackbit-projects/majestic-squid-ee371/index.md

         content: >-
           Unlike many other wedding website generators, we'll hook you up with your own unique domain!
-Also, we save you the complicated work and expenses associated with registering a domain and hosting a website.
+Also, we save you the complicated work and expenses of registering your own domain and hosting your website.
         align: left
         image: green-mars.png
         image_position: right